-4th of July
+4th of July in Big Bear Lake

-From the Big Bear Lake Fire Department:
+From Big Bear Lake Fire Department:

-CAMPFIRES ARE STRICTLY PROHIBITED OUTSIDE DESIGNATED AREAS
+CAMPFIRES PROHIBITED OUTSIDE DESIGNATED AREAS

 - Developed Campgrounds (i.e. Serrano, Holcomb Valley, etc.)

 - Yellow Post Sites with a provided fire ring

 It is illegal to build a fire while camping remotely or outside of the above mentioned areas.
 Additional restrictions will be implemented as fire danger increases, always check with the local Ranger Station before heading out to your site.
 A citation for violating fire restrictions prompts a mandatory court appearance.
 It is a federal offense punishable as a Class B misdemeanor, by a fine of not more than $5,000 for an individual or $10,000 for an organization, or imprisonment for not more than six (6) months or both.